 Home Equity Loan is a type of Second Mortgage loan that’s given against the home equity.
 Equity is calculated by subtracting the amount owed on the home with the current value of the home.
-For example, assuming your home is worth $400,000 and you have $250,000 remaining on your current Mortgage, therefore, your home equity math break down will be as follows, $400,000 (Home Value) – $250,000 (Current Mortgage Balance) = $150,000 of available equity in your property that we can help you access in the form of a Home Equity Loan.
+For example, assuming your home is worth $1,000,000 and you have $500,000 remaining on your current Mortgage, therefore, your home equity math break down will be as follows, $1,000,000 (Home Value) – $500,000 (Current Mortgage Balance) = $500,000 of available equity is remaining in your property that we can help you access in the form of a Home Equity Loan.

 Since a Home Equity Loan is based on the available equity in the home, the borrower’s income and credit score are not taken into consideration at the time of approval.

 The borrower provides his/her property as a form of collateral to the lender.
 The lender will then provide the borrower with a Home Equity Loan by providing the borrower a loan of up to 80-90% Loan To Value (based on the borrower’s available equity in their property).
 It is much easier to qualify for this type of loan as it is mainly equity-based.
 Plus, the interest rates on Home Equity Loans are generally much lower than other types of Mortgage loans.
 Home Equity Loans also offer quicker closing time frames.

-A Home Equity Loan can be taken for multiple reasons including Debt Consolidation, Home Renovation, improving credit score, or to obtain cash flow for personal/business use, Pay off consumer proposal or to pay off Mortgage/Property Tax Arrears.
+A Home Equity Loan can be taken for multiple reasons including Debt Consolidation, Home Renovation, investment property purchase, educational expenses, cash flow for personal/business use, Pay off consumer proposal or to pay off Mortgage/Property Tax Arrears.

 How is home equity built?

-Home Equity can be built in Four different ways – by making a larger down payment, by paying down the Mortgage, by increasing the market value of the home with renovations and additions or when the market value of your home increases on its own.
+Home Equity can be built in Four different ways – by making a larger down payment during time of purchase, by paying down the Mortgage balance, by increasing the market value of the home with home renovations and additions or when the market value of your home increases on its own.

 Home Equity Loans Approved In Less Than 24 Hours!